 When fear of the future rises, people often sanction brutality, desperate to hang on to what they still have.
-Without drastic change, expect this to accelerate
+Without drastic change, expect this to accelerate.

 So...
-A future world dominated by stinging jellyfish in the oceans, and on land by super-charged hard-to-kill poison oak and tripled growth rate of weeds vs. crops, rising resource wars and terrorism, plummeting economies,
+A future world dominated by stinging jellyfish in the oceans, and on land by super-charged hard-to-kill poison oak, tripled growth rate of weeds vs. crops, rising drought, rising resource wars, terrorism, and resulting plummeting economies